woosting/linux/contents/sed/sed.md

 ### Append / prepend lines

-- Append a line _after_ the pattern:
+- Append a line _after_ a pattern:

 	```
 	sed -i '/<pattern>/a \